deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "Redline it."
 Kirk agreed.
 Amir just nodded and patted his console fondly, reassuring the ship.

 "Seventy kilos." he reported, watching a display that was blurring in his upper-right field of view.
 "A hundred. two hundred.
-Four hundred… we're at blackbox cruise.
-Seven hundred kilolights… Bus maxed at seven hundred ninety thousand *C* and holding."
+Four hundred... we're at blackbox cruise.
+Seven hundred kilolights...
+Bus maxed at seven hundred ninety thousand *C* and holding."

 "Let us hope."
 Kirk said.
 "That is enough."

 "We should be careful anyway."
 Julian pointed out.

 "Agreed.
-Grab your personal items and put any you can't carry, along with a data backup and… yes, the *Huh* into a cargo pod and program it for Cimbrean.
+Grab your personal items and put any you can't carry, along with a data backup and... yes, the *Huh* into a cargo pod and program it for Cimbrean.
 I'll go help Vedreg into a life raft.
 You all should get in one too."

 "What about Amir?"
 Xiù asked.